Neglected tropical diseases: Economic effects

-The cost of treatment of some of these diseases, such as Buruli ulcer, can amount to over twice the yearly income of an average household in the lowest income quartile, while for the highest income quartile, the burden is slightly less than the average household income.
-These enormous financial costs often cause deferral of treatment and financial ruin, but there is inequality between the wealthy and poor in terms of economic burden.
-These diseases also cost the government in terms of healthcare and lost worker productivity through morbidity and shortened life spans.
+The cost of treatment of some of these diseases, such as Buruli ulcer, can be almost the average household income for families in the highest quarter of incomes, while for those in the lowest quarter it can be over twice the yearly income.
+These enormous financial costs often cause deferral of treatment and financial ruin.
+These diseases also cost the government in terms of healthcare provision and lost worker productivity through morbidity and shortened life spans.
 In Kenya, for example, deworming is estimated to increase average adult income by 40 percent, which is a benefit-to-cost ratio of 100.
 Each untreated case of trachoma is estimated to cost US$118 in lost productivity.
 Each case of schistosomiasis causes a loss of 45.4 days of work per year.
-Most of the diseases cost the economies of various developing countries millions of dollars.
+Most of the diseases cost the economies of developing countries millions of dollars.
 Large-scale prevention campaigns are predicted to increase agricultural output and education levels.

-The low cost of treatment for NTDs can be attributed to the large scale of the programs, free provision of drugs by pharmaceutical companies, delivery modes of drugs, and the unpaid volunteers who distribute the drugs.
-The economic burden of NTDs is undervalued and therefore the corresponding economic effect and cost-effectiveness of a decreased prevalence of NTDs is underestimated.
-The investment return on measures to control neglected tropical diseases is estimated to be between 14 and 30 percent, depending on the disease and region.
+The low cost of treatment for NTDs can be attributed to the large scale of the programs, free provision of drugs by pharmaceutical companies, delivery modes of drugs, and unpaid volunteers who distribute the drugs.
+The economic burden of NTDs is undervalued and therefore the corresponding economic effect and cost-effectiveness of decreasing prevalence of NTDs is underestimated.
+The investment return on measures to control NTDs is estimated to be between 14 and 30 percent, depending on the disease and region.

 Health effects

 Coinfection

-Coinfection is a major concern with neglected tropical diseases, making NTDs more damaging than their mortality rates might portray.
-Because the factors that support neglected tropical diseases (poverty, inadequate healthcare, inadequate sanitation practices, etc.) support all NTDs, they are often found in overlapping distributions.
+Coinfection is a major concern with NTDs, making them more damaging than their mortality rates might suggest.
+Because factors such as poverty, inadequate healthcare and inadequate sanitation practices contribute to all NTDs, they are often found in overlapping distributions.
 Helminth infections, as the most common infection of humans, are often found to be in multi-infection systems.
 For example, in Brazil, low socioeconomic status contributes to overcrowded housing.
 In these same areas, coinfection by Necator americanus and Schistosoma mansoni is common.
-The effect of each worm weakens the immune system of those infected, making infection from the other easier and more severe.
+The effect of each worm weakens the immune system, making infection from the other more likely and more severe.
 For this reason, coinfection carries a higher risk of mortality.
 NTDs may also play a role in infection with other diseases, such as malaria, HIV/AIDS, and tuberculosis.
 The ability of helminths to manipulate the immune system may create a physiological environment that could exacerbate the progression of HIV/AIDS.
 Some evidence from Senegal, Malawi, and Thailand has shown that helminth infections raise the risk of malarial infection.